Nora Häuptle: Swiss U19 women

 In July 2015, she was hired by Peter Knäbel, the Technical Director of the Swiss Football Association, as coach of the U19 women's national team.
 The following year, at the UEFA Women's Under-19 Championship, she led team to the semi-finals of the 2016 UEFA Women's Under-19 Championship, unearthing players including future Swiss internationals; Camille Surdez, Géraldine Reuteler, Naomi Mégroz and Cinzia Zehnder.
 She led the team during the 2018 UEFA Women's Under-19 Championship.
-The team unfortunately missed out on the semi-finals after picking up four points via a win over Norway and a draw with France.
+The team missed out on the semi-finals after picking up four points via a win over Norway and a draw with France.
 Through the competition she helped on unearthing future top players; Alisha Lehmann, Nadine Riesen and Elvira Herzog, among others.
 She served in that role until September 2020.

 SC Sand

 In 2018, Häuptle obtained the UEFA Pro coaching license.
-On August 24, 2020, she took over the coaching position at SC Sand in the Frauen-Bundesliga.
+On 24 August 2020 she took over the coaching position at SC Sand in the Frauen-Bundesliga.
 She was the only female coach in the Bundesliga at the time.
 Four games before the end of the 2020–21 season, Nora Häuptle was released from SC Sand in April 2021 and was succeeded by Alexander Fischinger.